mucommander/mucommander/package/readme.txt

 Improvements:
 - When sorting a file table by filenames, the sort operation performs a locale-sensitive String comparison.
 - When opening a result of a file search with text search using the internal viewer/editor, the caret is set on the first occurrence of the searched text.
-- The action categoties that are displayed in the shortcuts preferences tab are sorted by their name.
+- The action categories that are displayed in the shortcuts preferences tab are sorted by their name.
-- The row-filtering in the shortucts preferences tab now matches the specified input also against the tooltip of the row (the action's description).
+- The row-filtering in the shortcuts preferences tab now matches the specified input also against the tooltip of the row (the action's description).
 - Theme preferences for Shell renamed to Terminal and now both the Terminal and Run Command dialog use configured colors and font.
 - Google Drive: file queries can return up to 1000 files (was 100).
 - Set the 'File version' property of the 'mucommander.exe' file to the application version.
+- Menlo font added as one of defaults for Terminal for all themes (even native ones).

 Localization:
 -